tensorflow/sig-tfjs/rfcs/20211109-coral-support-for-tfjs-node.md

 The compiler is a separate program, and it must be applied to the model before it is loaded into TFLite.
 It also requires that all the ops in the model be quantized to uint8, since Coral only has uint8 hardware.
 For optimal inference quality, this may require retraining the model after quantizing to uint8, and it's not something that can be easily done automatically to an arbitrary model.
 For these reasons, the proposal will likely _not_ attempt to automatically convert TFLite models to a format compatible with Coral.

-### Connecting
-TODO

 ### Alternatives Considered
 * Make sure to discuss the relative merits of alternatives to your proposal.

 ### Performance Implications
+* There are no performance implications for existing packages.
-* This adds a new backend (tflite-node, if we call it that) which we should benchmark.
+* This adds a new package, `tfjs-tflite-node`, which we should benchmark.
 * Benchmarking the Coral delegate is more difficult since it requires new hardware.

 ### Dependencies